pygame-community/pygame-ce/docs/reST/index.rst

 Don't forget to report us any problem with the experimental features on `github`_ so we can easily turn them to stable API in the future ^^.

+**Below is currently the list of experimental modules :**

+:doc:`ref/geometry`
+  Pygame module for the Circle, Line, and Polygon objects.

+:doc:`ref/window`
+  Pygame object that handles a window.

+:doc:`ref/sdl2_controller`
+  Pygame module to work with controllers.

+:doc:`ref/sdl2_video`
+  Pygame module for porting new SDL video systems.

 .. _github: https://github.com/pygame-community/pygame-ce

 Documents